Cyber-Jacob/cyber-jacob/README.md

 - Implemented Physical Security Key security policies for business-critical administrative accounts and admin roles, ensuring high levels of authentication strength for admin-level accounts at several organizations. 🔐

-- Built an automation using powershell to ensure all Windows devices entering the environment are Bitlocker encrypted, logging all Bitlocker recovery keys for offsite storage and logging reason to include encryption failure on any device unable to start Bitlocker encryption.
+- Built automations using powershell to ensure all Windows devices entering the environment are Bitlocker encrypted, logging all Bitlocker recovery keys for offsite storage and logging reason to include encryption failure on any device unable to start Bitlocker encryption.
 Useful for networks/endpoints with compliance obligations. 🛡️

-- Built an OpenAI API python wrapper for interacting with the OpenAI Completions and Assistants endpoints through a chat interface in-console (such as command prompt, python terminal, bash-- etc.)-- intended for use with several GPT-x models via the OpenAI API. 🤖
+- Built various OpenAI API wrappers for interacting with the OpenAI Completions, Responses, and Assistants endpoints through a chat interface in-console (such as command prompt, python terminal, bash-- etc.)-- intended for use with several GPT-x models via the OpenAI API. 🤖

 - Successfully staged and operated Multi-Factor Authentication campaigns for multiple orgs up to 50,000 users at a time, implementing Multi-factor Authentication for end users in environments where there was previously none. 🛅